 NCs are appointed, and recalled, in written form by their government/respective institution.
 Each participating country has to officially nominate two NCs - one from the foreign affairs ministry and one from the national authority responsible for the EU funds - and their deputies, respectively.
 They constantly keep the incumbent EUSAIR Presidency with Facility Point and the European Commission updated as soon as changes occur.

-As the participating countries are governing the EUSAIR and they are the sole owners of the Strategy, the key role of NCs, with support of the three governance support projects upon request, is to encourage, coordinate, guide and monitor active participation of their country in the implementation of the EUSAIR including all 5 Pillars (considering Thematic Steering Group meetings, etc.), and to liaise with the appointed country representatives in the Thematic Steering Groups (TSGs) from the national line ministries and other relevant organisations seeking to motivate relevant responsible authorities to consider and implement the EUSAIR in their policy field.
+As the participating countries are governing the EUSAIR and they are the sole owners of the Strategy, the key role of NCs, with support of the EGP upon request, is to encourage, coordinate, guide and monitor active participation of their country in the implementation of the EUSAIR including all 5 Pillars (considering Thematic Steering Group meetings, etc.), and to liaise with the appointed country representatives in the Thematic Steering Groups (TSGs) from the national line ministries and other relevant organisations seeking to motivate relevant responsible authorities to consider and implement the EUSAIR in their policy field.

-Hence, they monitor the progress of the Strategy at macro-regional/national level (and as far as possible at regional/local level) and contribute to the Strategy’s progress by identifying national and transnational needs and proposing common solutions, bearing in mind the particularities of each participating country.
-To enable such consideration, NCs should be provided with all necessary reports on the functioning of the Strategy.
-NCs facilitate coordination, consultation and implementation in each country, supported by three governance support projects, according to their functions.
+They monitor the progress of the Strategy at macro-regional/national level and provide strategic steering of the Strategy’s progress by identifying national and transnational needs and proposing common solutions, bearing in mind the particularities of each participating country.

 NCs also promote the EUSAIR and its visibility and pursue continuous dialogue with relevant macro-regional/national/regional/local stakeholders of key developments and ongoing initiatives, aiming also at facilitating the involvement of relevant stakeholders.

-NCs encourage the mutual exchange with relevant programmes (in particular, their managing authorities)and financial instruments, aiming at better alignment of policies, resources and funding at national and macro-regional level.
+NCs encourage the mutual exchange with relevant programmes operating in the Region (in particular, their managing authorities) also in the framework of networks of managing authoritiess and financial instruments, aiming at better alignment of policies, resources and funding at national and macro-regional level.

-NCs and TSG representatives are in a systematic two-way exchange between the national and the EUSAIR level in the multi-level governance system, including the nominations of TSG members and the general exchange with/involvement of TSG members at national level .
+NCs and TSG representatives are in a systematic two-way exchange between the national and the EUSAIR level in the multi-level governance system, including the nominations of TSG members and the general exchange with/involvement of TSG members at national level, taking into consideration the particularities of each participating country.

-Apart from Governing Board meetings NCs from all countries meet at least twice per year at the Technical NC meetings.
-Additionally, at least once per year joint meeting between NCs and Pillar Coordinators should be organised.
-The meetings are organised and chaired by the country holding the rotating EUSAIR Presidency, with the support of the TRIO Presidency and the EUSAIR Facility Point, in cooperation with the EC, and by invitation of the EUSAIR Youth Council.
+Apart from Governing Board meetings NCs from allparticipating countries meet at least twice per year at the Technical NC meetings.
+Additionally, joint meeting between NCs and Pillar Coordinators can be organised upon necessity.
+The meetings are organised and presided by the country holding the rotating EUSAIR Presidency, with the support of the TRIO Presidency and the EUSAIR Facility Point, in cooperation with the EC, and by invitation of the EUSAIR Youth Council.
 Rules of Procedures will be adopted by National Coordinators for the meetings between National Coordinators and Pillar Coordinators, while Rules of Procedure are not needed for Technical NC meetings due to their informal nature.

 For the purpose of more operational work on specific topics or EUSAIR processes, GB can decide to establish specific NC Task Forces.
 Mandate and nominations are defined as needed and on case-by case basis.